 The main basis of a government shutdown is the disagreement on budgets.
 Government operations rely heavily on budget implementation and if there are gaps in the budget funding, government shutdown can be a result.
 For example, in the United States, after the enacting of the current budget and appropriations in 1976, there have been over 20 gaps in budget funding.
 Many of them resulted in the furloughing of federal employees.

 During the Reagan administration, there were three funding gaps and a one-day government shutdown.
 Under the administration of George H. W. Bush, a weekend shutdown occurred in 1990.
 The second-longest government shutdown occurred in 1995 and 1996 under the Clinton administration, lasting for 21 days.
-In 2018-2019, the longest-running government shutdown occurred between President Trump and Congress over funding for a US-Mexico border wall.
-As of January 21, 2019, the ongoing shutdown had reached 31 days.
+In 2018-2019, the longest-running government shutdown occurred between President Trump and Congress over funding for a US-Mexico border wall lasting 35 days.
+On January 25, 2019, a short-term spending bill was agreed upon to allow workers to receive back pay and work towards a long term spending bill.

 Effects of Government Shutdowns